ThirdEyeSqueegee/Ro/FAQ.md

 ## Q: "Why does the game think I'm using a PlayStation controller?"

 ### A: I use a DualSense so that's the default for Ro.
 You can find an optional `Untarnished UI - Xbox Button Prompts` mod under the Optional Mods section--use this instead if you want Xbox button prompts.
+Once you have enabled it, place it directly below `Untarnished UI` in the UI separator.

 ## Q: "Where can I find my crash logs?"